EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 ## Color assignment

 After counting schools, I need to assign colors to the pixels.
-Initially I imagined this would be fairly easy, but in fact it took some detective work, and added query complexity, to get it right.
-I planned to get a gradient of colors, divide the school counts into histogram-like buckets according to school density, and assign a color to each bucket.
+Initially I imagined this would be fairly easy, but in fact it took some detective work to get it right.
+My plan was to get a gradient of colors, divide the school counts into histogram-like buckets according to school density, and assign a color to each bucket.
 Building your own decent color gradient is surprisingly difficult, and I got mine from an online service.
 As with the last blog post, I figured a relatively small number of colors would be easiest.
 These I encoded as a PostgreSQL array, and I used PostgreSQL's [ntile](https://www.postgresql.org/docs/current/static/functions-window.html) window function to return the right bucket for each polygon.
 The results surprised me, shown here in a raster with 500 pixels on each side: